Therapy for Perfectionism and People-Pleasing in Round Rock, Texas

 It means the pattern lives deeper than understanding.

-When connection felt conditional, you learned to stay alert.
+When connection felt unreliable or unstable, your nervous system learned to stay alert.

 That strategy worked — until it didn’t.

-It’s that it doesn’t turn off, even when your life no longer requires it.
+Now your brain keeps doing it automatically, even when your present life no longer requires it.

 What Therapy With Me Is Like

-Our sessions are focused and experiential.
-We are working directly with the patterns that keep repeating in your life, not only talking about them, but using body-based skills such as EMDR and parts work to you process emotions and memories.
+Our sessions are focused and collaborative.
+We are working directly with the patterns that keep repeating in your life, not just talking about them, but using body-based skills such as EMDR and parts work to you process emotions and memories.

 Most clients notice: